salmanshahriar/salmanshahriar/README.md

 ## About Me

 Hi, I’m Salman Shahriar.
-A Frontend Developer with 3.5 years of experience.
-I specialize in building high-performance web applications, learning management systems (LMS), and AI-driven SaaS products using modern web technologies.
-I'm passionate about meaningful innovation and bringing ideas to life.
-I work on projects that inspire me, solve real problems, and create a positive impact.
-(Currently diving into Agentic AI development and DevOps.)
+A Software Developer and a Frontend Expert with 3.5 years of experience.
+I specialize in building high-performance web applications, Edtech, LMS, Finance, and AI-driven SaaS products.
+(Currently diving into DevOps and Agentic Automation.)

-- 🌐 **Portfolio:** <a href="https://www.salmanshahriar.com" target="_blank" rel="noopener noreferrer">www.salmanshahriar.com</a>
+- **Visit my website:** <a href="https://www.salmanshahriar.com" target="_blank" rel="noopener noreferrer">www.salmanshahriar.com</a>
-- 📫 **Email:** hello.salmanshahriar@gmail.com
+- **Mail:** hello.salmanshahriar@gmail.com
-- 🔗 **Connect with me on LinkedIn:** <a href="https://www.linkedin.com/in/salman-shahriar" target="_blank" rel="noopener noreferrer">linkedin.com/in/salman-shahriar</a>
+- **Lets connect on LinkedIn:** <a href="https://www.linkedin.com/in/salman-shahriar" target="_blank" rel="noopener noreferrer">linkedin.com/in/salman-shahriar</a>
-- 💼 Open to new opportunities and collaborations

 ## Skills